 While work experience is strongly recommended for all of our degree programs, the amount and specific type of experience will vary depending on the program you are applying to.
+For the MGA, two to four years full-time professional experience is strongly recommended.
 The Committee on Admissions carefully reviews each applicant's personal and professional experience to assess readiness for graduate study at Fletcher.
 Voluntary positions, internships, and part- and full-time experience all play a role in preparing students for study.

 International experience is not required, but it is strongly recommended.
 International experience includes time spent living, studying, working, volunteering, or traveling outside of the applicant’s home country.